LogoFX/Samples.Bootstrapping/README.md

 dotnet new -i <path-to-project>
 ```

-where <path-to-project> is full or relative path to project folder.
+This command will create new template with name `logofx-client-bootstrapping` (in `template.json`) from the project where `<path-to-project>` is full or relative path to project folder.

 ## Create project from this template